pantheon-systems/documentation/source/content/guides/wordpress-composer/06-wordpress-ic.md

  There are some special considerations to keep in mind if you intend to make modifications to your upstream based on this repository.

-1. Increment the version number listed in the `upstream-config/composer.json` if you edit the file.
+1. Increase the version number listed in the `upstream-config/composer.json` file each time you make edits.

-    - Depending on the contents of the root /composer.json, this is sometimes necessary for Composer to detect the changes to your upstream configuration.
+    - This is necessary for Composer to detect the changes to your upstream configuration depending on the contents of the root `/composer.json` file.

 1. Check your changes to the `upstream-config/composer.json` file by running `composer install` or `composer update` in the `upstream-config` directory.